Zhong-Lab-UCSD/GIVE_homepage/Readme.md

 ![2-minute GIVE-Hub info](figures/2-minute_GIVE-Hub.png)

 The following GIF animation shows the whole process of the 2 minute tutorial.
 It's so easy.

 ![2 minute show](figures/2-minutes-show.gif)

 How to use your own data instead of GIVE-Hub data source?
 It's easy!
 Just learn more from GIVE tutorials!
+You can set up your own GIVE service and build a powerful genome browser with you own data in less than 2 hours!

 ****************